SaeidBaesi/magic_number_6174/README.md

     4.Go back to step 2 and repeat.
 For more info visit: https://en.wikipedia.org/wiki/6174_(number)

-Code that i have writen show you that algorithm.
+Code show you that algorithm.